Welcome to Milwaukee Shines!

 Some good news for solar customers, however, is that in October of 2015 a Dane County Circuit Judge ruled that the state Public Service Commission did not have enough evidence to back up its decision to impose the monthly solar surcharge.
 Read about this decsion and how the rate case impacts existing and future solar installations.

 To date, the City has invested in 12 renewable energy projects, including solar electric, solar hot water, and a wind turbine.
 Milwaukee Shines has also partnered on a number of community projects including the solar flower in Milwaukee's Garden District, and we hosted a Solar School Swap.
-We're looking forward to seeing more solar projects in Milwaukee in 2016!
+We're looking forward to seeing more solar projects in Milwaukee!

 For more information on the City's solar installations and commuinty projects, please visit the Solar In Milwaukee page of our website.